nicholasrq/redux-process/readme.md

 store.setFullName("Mike", "Shinoda") //=> Hello Mike Shinoda
 ```

-Looking at the reducer function you can notice that we use array destructuring syntax to create variables with `name` and `surname`.
-That's because we didn't create any action creator, so Processor created it for us.
-As Processor doen't know anything about data that we're passing and how to deal with it, he just transferring all arguments that we passed to named action down to the reducer function.
-That causes the payload to be an array.
+You can notice that we use array destructuring syntax to create variables with `name` and `surname`.
+That's because we didn't create any action creator, so Processor has created it for us.
+As Processor doesn't know anything about data that we're passing and how to deal with it, it just transferring all arguments that we're passing to Named Action down to the reducer function.
+It causes the payload to be an array.

-Otherwise, is we pass only one argument to named action, then we will get a single value:
+Otherwise, is we're passing only one argument to a Named Action, then we'll get a single value:

 ```javascript
 const initialState = {